 Installation takes a few minutes and several gigabytes of disk space, but once it's running simply install the SoundWire app as you normally would using Google Play.
 If you've purchased the SoundWire full version be sure to log in with the same Google account used to buy SoundWire.

-GeorgieLabs has prepared a virtual machine hard disk image containing Android Ice Cream Sandwich and SoundWire free version.
+The virtual machine hard disk image contains Android 9, SoundWire free version, and the Google Play Store.
 Download it at this link.

 Thanks to the Android-x86 Project, www.android-x86.org